kwamelaryea/kwame-site/content/pages/blog/everything-is-a-remix-including-your-ideas.md

 excerpt: >-
   With the recent release of ChatGPT-4o and its new image generation engine, the internet lit up with a wave of “Ghiblification”—everyday photos transformed into the dreamy, hand-drawn style of Studio Ghibli animations.
+But just as quickly as this trend took off, the backlash rolled in.
 featuredImage:
   type: ImageBlock
   url: /images/abstract-feature1.svg